LuKuangChen/stacker-on-racket/README.md

 ## How to install, update, and uninstall

-Please follow these instructions to install
+Please follow these instructions to install or update

 1. Make sure you are in the `DrRacket` app.
 2. Go to the menu `File` | `Package Manager...`.
 A window will pop up.